informalsystems/hermes/guide/src/telemetry/operators.md

 - All Hermes metrics are tracked and updated from the moment the Hermes service (i.e., `start`) starts up.
 Metrics are automatically reset if the service is restarted.
 - For maximum reliability, it is advised to combine monitoring of your Hermes service with monitoring of your full nodes.
-- TODO: Grafana template here.
+- TODO: Grafana template reference here.

 ## Table of Contents